-Our goal is to enable students at NTNU to develop themselves both as engeneers and coworkers.
+Our goal is to enable students at NTNU to develop themselves both as engineers and co-workers.

-We do this by designing and building both the hardware and software of our own AUV's and ROV's, witch we then compete with nationally and internationally.
+We do this by designing and building both the hardware and software of our own AUV's and ROV's, which we then compete with nationally and internationally.

 Vortex NTNU originally competed in the MATE ROV competition.
 This competition focused on giving the organizations practical tasks that it had to solve using their own ROVs.
 In 2019 it was decided to shift focus from ROVs to AUVs, and the organization would now compete in the RoboSub competition.
 This is a competition held in San Diego, California, that brings in student organizations from universities across the world.
 The competition scores your performance based on challenging tasks in the pool, website and a technical design report.
 The tasks include autonomously navigating through gates, locating a pinger and shooting torpedoes to mention some.

 In 2021 we are also attending the new competition at TAC (Tau Autonomy Center) near Stavanger.
-This is a competition for both Autonomous and remotly controlles drones, and features tasks that are highly relevant to the maritime industry today.
+This is a competition for both autonomous and remotely controlled drones, and features tasks that are highly relevant to the maritime industry today.

 From the last time Robosub was held physically in 2019